Abandoned Japanese Shops Building Diorama

 I took just one photo:

 I knew that when I came back home to Canada that I wanted to model this.
 In hindsight I should have taken more photos but I didn’t have much time (and my wife already thought it was strange that I took this photo).
+Luckily however I was able to find this stretch of road on Google Maps and used Street View extensively to research various details as I built the diorama.

 Once home after completing my Lighted Steam Loco Diorama I started this project.